Newsletter Signup - Under Article / In Page

 Nowadays, despite the presence of global companies in the region, Singapore is still focusing on growing its own biotech community.
 And, as it relies on its network of top universities and research institutions, there are several companies popping up across the country.

-In this article, we take a look at six of those companies (in alphabetical order), all of which are showing growth across different areas within the biotech industry in Singapore.
+In this article, we take a look at seven of those companies, all of which are showing growth across different areas within the biotech industry in Singapore.

 Table of contents